 There is no other magician quite like Rocco.
 The instant he takes the stage, the magic that unfolds is unlike anything you have seen before.
 Feats of Protean texture unfold, portraying powers that seem to command the primeval forces of nature itself.
 A subtle mixture of unrestrained power, tempered by an authentic humility, emanate from the man behind the magic.
 Calling the audience to bear witness, he raises his arms in a gesture asking, “Did you see that?”
 Then he nods his head, as if to say, “Yes, I can do that.
 And that’s okay.”

-In The Magic Rainbow (soon to be reviewed in the Lyons Den), Juan Tamariz explores theories of inherent mythology and symbology of magical effects.
+In The Magic Rainbow (reviewed in the Lyons Den), Juan Tamariz explores theories of inherent mythology and symbology of magical effects.
 And he also discusses magic as a representation and fulfillment of impossible human wishes longed for, whether by individual nature or by external circumstance.
 For me, few magicians reflect these ideas more powerfully than Rocco Silano, who, rather than trying to explicitly put ancient signs and symbols into his work, simply brings these ideas to life in the moment, and very often, in present day contexts.
 You won’t find new-age pendants, crystals, or Tarot symbols in Rocco’s act, but rather ice cream pops, Snickers bars and pretzels—demonstrating that the best magic is about making the ordinary, extraordinary—a far more impressive feat than the other way ‘round, which all too often occurs with illusions that require oddly contrived magic apparatus.

 These elements are doubtlessly part of the reason I never tire of watching Rocco perform, and why video of his work, despite my having witnessed his magic many times in person, continues to sweep me up with a sense of joyous engagement.